 Research at IGP

-The Department’s research groups are divided into nine research programmes which you can find via the menu on the left-hand side.
+The Department’s research groups are divided into six research programmes:

 New research findings